 Scientists have recently identified emerging contaminants as threats to human health and environmental well-being.
 These include:

-• PFAS (Per- and Polyfluoroalkyl Substances)- The group of compounds known as PFAS (Per- and Polyfluoroalkyl Substances) represents "forever chemicals" that industry and consumer product manufacturers utilize for their applications.
+PFAS (Per- and Polyfluoroalkyl Substances)—The group of compounds known as PFAS (Per- and Polyfluoroalkyl Substances) are "forever chemicals" that industry and consumer product manufacturers use for their applications.
 Yet, laboratory studies link them to multiple health risks.

 Water Safety Measures

-The delivery of secure drinking water to Houston residents depends on both municipal treatment operations and water safety measures within homes.
+The delivery of secure drinking water to Houston residents depends on municipal treatment operations and home water safety measures.

-A series of strict protocols within the city's water treatment facilities enable their team to remove damaging substances while upholding health-based water quality standards.
+The city's water treatment facilities follow strict protocols, enabling their team to remove damaging substances while upholding health-based water quality standards.

-Cities promote additional home water safety practices for residents as a way to boost overall drinking water quality.
+Cities promote additional home water safety practices for residents to boost overall drinking water quality.

 Houston's water treatment facilities perform multiple sequential operations to deliver safe, potable water to the community.
 The key steps include: